fledge-iot/fledge/docs/07_admin/03_RESTuser.rst

 - **reading** - the sensor from the assets JSON formatted reading.

+**Request Parameters**

+- **limit** - set the limit of the number of readings to return.
+If not specified, the defaults is 20 single readings.

 **Response Payload**

 An array of JSON objects with a series of readings sorted in reverse chronological order.